• Art magazine

 Renaissance and Baroque

-In Europe of the Renaissance and the Baroque, oriental carpets were seen as a sign of wealth and good taste.
-Monarchs and nobles invested in precious carpets, which often served as tapestries or tablecloths to demonstrate the splendor of their farms.
+In Renaissance and Baroque Europe, oriental carpets were considered a symbol of wealth and refined taste.
+Monarchs and noblemen invested in precious carpets, which often served as tapestries or tablecloths to demonstrate the splendor of their courts.

 These carpets can be seen in many historical paintings, which underlines their cultural influence and importance.